Payoneer vs. Square for Online Payments

-Payoneer offers cross-border payments, and Square doesn’t for payment transfers of earned revenue.
+Payoneer offers cross-border payments, and Square doesn’t for payment transfers of earned revenue, which are payouts.
 Both handle mass payments.
-Square’s offerings are much broader, including e-commerce websites for small businesses, invoicing and invoice payments, in addition to retail payment processing POS and mobile card readers used for sales.
+Square’s offerings are much broader, including e-commerce websites for small businesses, invoicing and invoice payments, in addition to retail payment processing POS and mobile card readers used for sales pay-ins.

 Payoneer and Square are both payment processing software companies.
 Payoneer specializes in making global payments from its customers to freelancers or contractors and online sellers, including e-commerce companies.
 Square offers transaction processing with U.S. and international credit cards, debit cards, and gift cards, website, and invoicing business for retail point-of-sale, e-commerce, and freelancers.

 Both Payoneer and Square offer good software in their niche markets.